Francis Spring: Career

-Upon graduating from Trinity College Dublin Spring entered the Indian Imperial Civil Service's engineering section in 1870.
+Upon graduating from Trinity College Dublin with a licentiate in engineering, Spring entered the Indian Imperial Civil Service's engineering section in 1870.
 He served as Consulting Engineer to the Government of India and played a pivotal role in the development of railways in East India.
 He is credited with the construction of an acclaimed railway bridge across the Godavari River.
 He served as the Deputy Secretary to the Government of India, Under Secretary to the Government of Bengal and as the manager of the extensive East Coast Railway.
 He was also Secretary to the Government of Madras with responsibility for railways in the region.
 Spring was a regular contributor to engineering and India-focused journals throughout his career.

 Upon leaving the civil service in 1904, Spring was appointed Chairman of the Madras Port Trust and served in that position until 1919.
 In this role, Spring redesigned and modernised the harbour at Madras, greatly increasing its capacity and improving the port's defences against cyclone damage.
 He was a member of the Madras Legislative Council between 1900 and 1901, and was a fellow of the University of Madras and the University of Calcutta.
 Between 1910 and 1913, he was a member of the Imperial Legislative Council of India.

 Mentorship of Ramanujan

 Indian mathematician Srinivasa Ramanujan worked as a Grade III Class IV clerk from 1912 to 1914 at the Madras Port Trust under Spring's chairmanship.
-Ramanujan's mathematical talents were brought to the notice of Francis Spring by his chief accountant S. Narayana Iyer.
+Ramanujan's mathematical talents were brought to Spring's notice by his chief accountant S. Narayana Iyer.
 Soon, Spring developed an interest in him and lobbied for government support and sponsorship of his research studies in England.
 In part, this was achieved through regular correspondence with Sir Alfred Bourne.